antmicro/topwrap/docs/source/description_files.md

       ...
 ```

-More complex hierarchy example can be found in [examples/hierarchy](https://github.com/antmicro/topwrap/tree/main/examples/hierarchy).
+A more complex example of a hierarchy can be found in the [examples/hierarchy](https://github.com/antmicro/topwrap/tree/main/examples/hierarchy) directory.

 (ip-description)=

 ## IP description files

-Every IP wrapped by Topwrap needs a description file in YAML format.
+Every IP wrapped by Topwrap needs a description file in the YAML format.

-The ports of an IP should be placed in global `signals` node, followed by the direction of `in`, `out` or `inout`.
+The ports of an IP should be placed in the global `signals` key, followed by the direction - `in`, `out` or `inout`.
-The module name of an IP should be placed in global `name` node, it should be consistent with how it is defined in HDL file.
+The module name of an IP should be placed in the global `name` key, and it should be consistent with the definition in the HDL file.
-Here's an example description of ports of Clock Crossing IP:
+As an example, this is the description of ports in the Clock Crossing IP:

 ```yaml
 # file: clock_crossing.yaml